H.O.P.E Beach Volleyball Charity: Location

-The tournament is located on Toronto Island, Ontario, Canada.
-To arrive on the island players and family members must take the Queens Quay Ferry and pay a small fee.
-The island is relatively small and has been chosen for its short distance from Toronto and its view of the city.
-The island provides a small eatery and a beer garden for the players and their families.
-These facilities are in no way connected with the charity.
+The tournament is located at Mooneys Beach in Ottawa, Ontario, Canada.
 The tournament brings people from all parts of Canada and the United States.

 HOPE chose volleyball as its charity because it is the number one amateur sport in Canada.
 Statistics show that over 800,000 Canadians play volleyball regularly.
 Volleyball is a very inexpensive sport to play which makes it much easier for every class to become involved in.

 Donations and fundraising

 To enter the tournament all teams must pay around three hundred dollars.
 Individual players are required a smaller fee.
 Individuals may also pledge to donate a set amount annually.
 All funds that are collected go straight towards the two chosen charities and are in no way used for profit.
 The tournament raises all of its funds through fees and donations.
 To emphasize donations the organization has created an incentive program that delivers prizes to the highest donating individuals.
 A large number of charities have received money from the tournament over its history.